sebaraj/crush/README.md

 # Crush

+Work in progress.
+Will restart development in mid-April.

 A novel matchmaking service for university students.

 As the use of traditional dating apps decline due to social stigma and poor user recommendations,